-Pentagram Partner DJ Stout and designer Carla Delgado in our Austin office have designed World Wildlife magazine, a new publication for the World Wildlife Fund based in Washington, DC.
-The World Wildlife Fund—the group with the iconic Panda logo—is the world’s leading conservation organization.
-The WWF works in 100 countries and is supported by 1.2 million members in the United States and close to 5 million around the world.
+In 2013 Pentagram’s Austin office created World Wildlife, the new flagship publication for World Wildlife Fund (WWF) based in Washington DC.
+WWF—the group with the iconic panda logo—is the world’s leading conservation organization.
+WWF works in 100 countries and is supported by 1.2 million members in the United States and close to 5 million around the world.
 WWF’s unique way of working combines global reach with a foundation in science, involves action at every level from local to international, and ensures the delivery of innovative solutions that meet the needs of both people and nature.

 Now partner DJ Stout and designer Kristen Keiser in Pentagram’s Austin office have redesigned WWF’s gift catalog, WWF’s annual fundraising effort.
 In addition to gifts like T-shirts and tote bags, WWF supporters are given the opportunity to make symbolic adoptions of wildlife around the world, and based on the level of their donations receive a formal adoption certificate, a species spotlight card, a full-color photo and a soft plush representation of the animal, or animals, they care about.
 The donations generated by the catalog are used in general support of WWF’s conservation efforts around the world.
 So far the Winter 2014-2015 gift catalog has increased sales by 10 percent.